tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 This document registers the "delegated_credentials" extension in the "TLS ExtensionType Values" registry.
-The "delegated_credentials" extension has been assigned a code point of TBD.
+The "delegated_credentials" extension has been assigned a code point of 34.
 The IANA registry lists this extension as "Recommended" (i.e., "Y") and indicates that it may appear in the ClientHello (CH), CertificateRequest (CR), or Certificate (CT) messages in TLS 1.3 {{RFC8446}}.